Gold Humanism Honor Society Nomination Form

 The University of Kansas School of Medicine chapter of the Gold Humanism Honor Society, sponsored by the Arnold P. Gold Foundation, recognizes third year medical students, residents and faculty who have displayed outstanding humanistic and professional behaviors and the highest standards of compassion and sensitivity in their interactions with patients, faculty, student peers, and institutional administration.

 Based on the statements below, submit a written nomination of a third-year student, resident or faculty member using the online form below.
-You may nominate more than one person.
+You may nominate more than one individual, and your name is not shared with the nominee(s).
+Anonymous nominations will not be considered.

-Nominations will be accepted Friday, January 18th through Friday, February 8th.
-Nominees will be notified and will be asked to submit a written personal statement to support their nomination due by Monday, February 25th.
+Nominations will be accepted Thursday, January 16th through Friday, February 7th.
+Nominees will be notified and will be asked to submit a written personal statement to support their nomination due by Monday, February 24th.
 All nomination materials will be reviewed by the GHHS Selection Committee.
-Those selected will be informed by email on or before March 8th.
+Those selected will be informed by email in early March.

 Members of the KUMC Chapter of the Gold Humanism Honor Society should exemplify the following characteristics: